Schwab ramps up its ongoing D&I efforts with

 - A $500,000 contribution to fund scholarships at three Historically Black Colleges and Universities (HBCUs): Bethune-Cookman University, North Carolina Agriculture and Technical State University, and Prairie View A&M University.

-- The RIA Talent Advantage Scholarship Program through Schwab Advisor Services, which aims to raise awareness of the independent investment advisory profession and provides $10,000 scholarships to twelve students, reserving half for students from underrepresented groups.
+- The RIA Talent Advantage Scholarship Program through Schwab Advisor Services, which aims to raise awareness of the independent investment advisory profession and provides $10,000 scholarships to twelve students, reserving half for students from under-resourced groups.

-Mentorship for underrepresented employees
+Mentorship for under-resourced employees

 Schwab will establish a new structured and formal mentoring program for colleagues of color, with dedicated mentors from senior and executive management.